Table of Contents

 Key Features of Django

-Django has features that make web development faster, more efficient, and less likely to cause mistakes.
+Django has features that make web development faster, more efficient, and less prone to errors.
 Let’s look at some key features that make Django a standout choice for developers.

 1. Rapid Development